Class Subcircuit

 methods for loading a subcircuit from a file and poking at its

-internal state to find components to test — all things CircuitSimExtension
+internal state to find components to test — all things CircuitSimExtension handles

 for you.
 Nevertheless, these APIs are public and documented for fun